 Medical College Admission Test - MCAT

-The MCAT or the Medical College Admission Test is a multiple-choice, standardized examination, which has been designed for assessing the examinee's critical thinking, problem solving, and knowledge about concepts of science and related principles and writing skills, which are all a prerequisite for medicine study.
-Scores in this test are reported in Verbal Reasoning, Physical Science, Biological Sciences and the Writing Sample section.
+The MCAT or the Medical College Admission Test is a multiple-choice, standardized examination, which has been designed for assessing the examinee's critical thinking, problem-solving, and knowledge about concepts of science and related principles and writing skills, which are all a prerequisite for medicine study.
+Scores in this test are reported for Verbal Reasoning, Physical Science, Biological Sciences, and the Writing Sample section.

-Almost all the medical schools in the U.S. need the applicants to submit their scores of the MCAT exam.
-A lot of schools don't accept the MCAT scores, which are 3 years old or more.
+MCAT is administered by AAMC to provide students with an equal ground based on which they can be selected by medical schools.
+Almost all the medical schools in the U.S. need applicants to submit their scores on the MCAT exam.
+A lot of schools don't accept MCAT scores that are 3 years old or more.

 Eligibility for Registration

-One might appear for MCAT examination if they're prepping for applying to a health professions institution/school.
-These schools will include the below mentioned kinds of schools:
+Students who are in pre-medical schools are the ones who usually take the exam.
+But, one can appear for the MCAT examination if they're planning for applying to a health professions institution/school.
+These schools should include departments from the fields mentioned below-

 - Veterinary Medicine

 When registering, one would be asked to consent to a statement which states that the only intention of the student in registering for the MCAT exam is to apply to a health professions school.
 However, if candidates are not really applying to any health professional’s institution/school, they should procure ‘special permission’ to register for the exam.
 International students have different requirements to be eligible for MCAT.

 Eligibility for International Students